symfony-si/symfony-docs-sl/cookbook/service_container/scopes.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. versionadded:: 2.3
-    Synchronized services are new in Symfony 2.3.
+    Synchronized services were introduced in Symfony 2.3.

 Both injecting the container and setting your service to a narrower scope have
 drawbacks.
 Assume first that the ``client_configuration`` service has been